DHTMLX/docs-suite/docs/treegrid/usage.md

 ### Exporting data to Excel

-dhtmlxTreeGrid provides the possibility to export data from TreeGrid into an Excel file by calling the **export()** method of the export module.
+DHTMLX TreeGrid provides the possibility to export data from TreeGrid into an Excel file by calling the **export()** method of the export module.
 The method takes an object with export settings as a parameter.

 ~~~js
 treegrid.export.xls({